NMSU basketball coach Chris Jans a candidate for ETSU job

 LAS CRUCES, N.M.
 (KRQE) – East Tennessee State University needs a new men’s basketball coach.
 New Mexico State Aggies head coach Chris Jans has drawn their interest.
-Colin Deaver from our sister station KTSM confirmed Monday that the Buccaneers are interested in Jans and are in a position to increase his base salary significantly.
+Colin Deaver from KRQE News 13’s sister station KTSM confirmed Monday that the Buccaneers are interested in Jans and are in a position to increase his base salary significantly.

 Jans’s current contract will run throughout the 2022 to 2023 season and pays him an annual base salary of $290,000 and a yearly retention bonus of $216,000.
 In three seasons at New Mexico State Jans has compiled an 83-17 record with three WAC regular-season titles and two WAC tournament titles.